Fahadjr/Fahadjr/README.md

 ## I'm a Software Developer, and Graduate Student @ University of Windsor!!

-- 🔭 Check out my Linkedln Profile for recent updates about professional life
 - 🌱 I’m currently learning iOS Application Development
 - 👯 Actively seeking opportunities for Co-op/Intership Jan-2023
 - 🥅 2022 Goal: Know Myself (Strength and Weakness)
 - ⚡ Fun fact: "Be creative in your strategy: Choose between Risk and Reward"
+- 🔭 Check out my latest Project in Augmented Reality Shooting Game - https://youtu.be/oQZszr6K9iw

 ### Connect with me: